fission/docs.fission.io/docs/content/en/docs/installation/advanced-setup.en.md

 ---
 title: Advanced Setup
-draft: false
-weight: 3
+weight: 2
+description: >
+  Advanced setup guide for Fission installation
 ---

 In this guide you will learn how to setup fission in order to serve heavy workloads on production systems.

-## Define correct resource request/limits
+# Define correct resource request/limits

 By default, there is no resource requests/limits setting for fission component pods.
 But it's always wise set them up if you're trying to running any application on Kubernetes for production.
 We recommend that you run benchmarks to